Toby Walsh: Career

 In 2018, he chaired the Expert Working Group of the Australian Council of Learned Academies (ACOLA) preparing a Horizon Scanning Report on the "Deployment of Artificial Intelligence and what it presents for Australia" at the request of Australia’s Chief Scientist, Dr Alan Finkel, and on behalf of the Commonwealth Science Council.
 Additionally, he was interviewed on ABC Comedy by Tom Ballard, discussing the "robot revolution".

-He is the author of three books on artificial intelligence for a general audience: "It's Alive!: Artificial Intelligence from the Logic Piano to Killer Robots" which looks at the history and present of AI, "2062: The World that AI Made" which looks at the potential impact AI will have on our society, and "Machines Behaving Badly: the Morality of AI" which looks at the ethical challenges of AI.
-All three books are published by Black Inc. The books are available in ten different languages: Chinese, English, German, Korean, Polish, Romanian, Russian, Taiwanese, Turkish and Vietnamese.
+He is the author of four books on artificial intelligence for a general audience: "It's Alive!: Artificial Intelligence from the Logic Piano to Killer Robots", which looks at the history and present of AI, "2062: The World that AI Made", which looks at the potential impact AI will have on our society, and "Machines Behaving Badly: the Morality of AI", which looks at the ethical challenges of AI.

+His latest book is Faking It: Artificial intelligence in a Human World.
+All four books are published by Black Inc. The books are available in ten different languages: Chinese, English, German, Korean, Polish, Romanian, Russian, Taiwanese, Turkish and Vietnamese.

 Honors and awards

+In 2023, Walsh won the Celestino Eureka Prize for Promoting Understanding of Science for his work on artificial intelligence.

 In 2020, he was elected a Fellow of the ACM and a Fellow of the American Association for the Advancement of Science.

 In 2018, he was runner up in the Arms Control Association's annual Person/s of the Year Award.

 In 2016, he was elected a Fellow of the Australian Academy of Science, won the NSW Premier's Prize for Excellence in Engineering and ICT, and was made Scientia Professor at UNSW.

-In 2015, the Association for Constraint Programming presented him with their Research Excellence Award which identifies and honours the most influential people in the field.
+In 2015, the Association for Constraint Programming presented him with their Research Excellence Award, which identifies and honours the most influential people in the field.

 In 2014, he won a Humboldt Prize.